- Home

 • We will ensure that our procurement activities does not finance or benefit armed groups complicit in conflict and human rights abuses as part of our sustainability promotion activities, by incorporating this into the “Foster Group Supplier Sustainability Code of Conduct”.

-• We do not consider that avoiding sourcing from conflict and high-risk areas is the only solution to these problems, and care must be taken to ensure that sourcing conflict-free minerals in the relevant areas is not prohibited.
+• We do not consider that avoiding procurement from conflict and high-risk areas is the only solution to these problems, and care must be taken to ensure that procurement conflict-free minerals in the relevant areas is not prohibited.

 • Cooperation across the supply chain from upstream to downstream, is essential to this effort, and we will ask all relevant suppliers to provide information and aim to source from problem-free smelters or refineries.